55 Movies Like Boyhood (2014)

 Staff & contributors

 Chasing the feel of watching Boyhood ?
-Here are the movies we recommend you watch after Boyhood (2014).
+Here are the movies we recommend you watch right after.

 A masterpiece in every possible way: its striking balance between simplicity and effectiveness, its innovative value, the commitment of its maker, and just overall beauty.
 Boyhood was filmed over a span of 12 years, something never attempted before in film.
 The result is a captivating, breathtaking tale with almost unparalleled plausibility.
 The emotions it incites as well as the natural flow it has will feel a lot like life itself, and will leave you with ideas you can dwell on for long after the credits roll.
 Directed by Richard Linklater, and nominated for 6 different Oscars.